Spontaneous Absorption of Cerebral Air Embolus Developed Accidentally during an Intra-arterial Procedure | Canada Hyperbarics Skip to main content

 Canadian Relevance

-This study covers arterial gas embolism, a condition recognized by Health Canada for hyperbaric oxygen therapy.
+This study covers arterial gas embolism, a condition recognised by Health Canada for hyperbaric oxygen therapy.
 No direct Canadian connection was identified for the study itself.

 Study Limitations